Nikhil201211/C_Programs/README.md

 # C/C++ Programs
 Let's gather some programs & algorithms in C/C++ for _Hacktoberfest 2020_

+This repository holds saparate folders to store the algorithms accordingly.

 ## Getting Started